mikebell/mikebell.io/content/cv.md

 ## About me

-I'm a DevOps Engineer who's primary focus is to help others do their jobs easier and better.
+I'm a DevOps Engineer that focuses on helping others do their jobs easier and better.
 I love building new things and getting my hands dirty on projects.
 I maintain my own ProxMox server in my garage where I run a lot of home automation software and various lab exercises.
 Outside of my home office I love to build Lego, design and build custom keyboards, lounge by the pool in a hot country, cook and play with my 2 awesome cats.

 ## Employment History